TokugawaTakeshi/Yamato-Daiwa-ES-Extensions/BrowserJS/Package/README.md

 <dl>
   <dt><a href="https://github.com/TokugawaTakeshi/Yamato-Daiwa-ES-Extensions/blob/master/BrowserJS/Package/Documentation/DOM/delegateClickEventHandling.md">delegateClickEventHandling</a></dt>
-  <dd>Create just one click event listener while allowing to handle the click on arbitrary large number of elements what is the optimization measures.</dd>
+  <dd>Creates just one click event listener while allowing to handle the click of arbitrary large number of elements what is the optimization measures.</dd>
 </dl>